 This is a named option in the Business: Accounting M.Acc.

-For those pursuing a named option in Tax the second-year curriculum includes the following courses:
+For those pursuing a named option in Tax, the tax-focused curriculum includes the following courses:

 - Advanced Financial Reporting

 - Research and Administrative Issues in Taxation

 - Seminar in Current Taxation Topics

 - Partnership Taxation